 6. Upload WordPress Root Files

-Upload all new single files from the root of the extracted WordPress zip file and upload it to the root of your web host and use FTP or another file manager.
+Upload all new single files from the root of the extracted WordPress zip file and upload it to your web host’s root and use FTP or another file manager.

 7. Update WordPress Database